 No one expects to get hurt or sick but it does happen.
 And if it happens to you, you will wish you had made the arrangements.
 If you plan on traveling out of the country on more than one trip, it may be cheaper for the same coverage to purchase a policy for a whole year rather than just for that one time.

 You can usually count on plenty of food for everyone and then some.
 Quantity is never an issue.
 You may not like pizza for a late-night snack but if that is what the cruise offers, that may be all that is available.
 Try room service if you are especially hungry.
 The following night, just make better provisions.
 Check out the times the buffet is open and make sure to get in line before it closes.

 Some cruise lines have bad food.
 Perhaps they left it out too long or the crew was sloppy in their preparation.
 It just happens.
 Some cruise lines have had stomach bug outbreaks.
 The cruise lines are very cautious about sanitary conditions.
 You will find hand sanitizers everywhere on board the ship.
 Take advantage of them and hope everyone else does too.

 The CDC, Centers for Disease Control and Prevention, has a vessel sanitation program.
 Not all ships are not required to participate in this program.
 However, if a cruise ship has 13 or more passengers and has a foreign port of call as well as one on US soil, it is in the jurisdiction of the Vessel Sanitation Program.

 Every participating cruise ship is required to report the number of gastrointestinal illness cases evaluated by their medical personnel if a breakout exceeds 2% of the passengers and crew.
 You can check the report at the CDC.
-In reality, the chances of getting a GI bug is relatively small on a cruise ship.
+In reality, the chances of getting a GI bug are relatively small on a cruise ship.
 A high school basketball player has a higher chance of getting drafted into the NBA.
-Those are odds I will take.
+Those are odds that I will take.